fadi1012/texel/README.md

 - if the calc of synced period method return correct values
 - a test method that can get a file and it's expected output
 - then it compares the date

+# TODO/Improvements:
+- add more tests coverage
+- create a docker file for running tests
+- fix the issue that when running the docker container
+- it's not creating output/videos files and it's content